carlotatrx/dataprep/readme.md

 1. `qc_find_files.py`: Normalises filenames based on whether QC metadata in the SEF header. → Run this first to ensure header ↔ filename consistency.
 2. `qc_check.py`: Checks headers of all SEFs, and produces three lists:
- - files needing QC
+ - files needing QC → The important output for the next step is files_no_qc.txt.
  - files already QC’d
  - files with unit or variable name problems

-    → The important output for the next step is files_no_qc.txt.
-3. `qc_files.R`: Runs dataresqc QC on all files listed in files_no_qc.txt, writes QC results, and applies the flags.
+3. `qc_create_files.R`: Runs dataresqc QC on all files listed in files_no_qc.txt, writes QC results, and applies the flags.
+If the qc file is empty, it still executes the writing flag operation, which is equivalent to saying that it updates the header to mark it as qc without adding any flag.
-4. `qc_empty_files_list.py` After QC, lists which QC output files are empty vs non-empty.
+4. `qc_list_empty_files.py` After QC, lists which QC output files are empty vs non-empty.

-**TO-DO**: run the qcs on step 3 and do a step 5 so that the files with emtpy qc count as qc'd.
+5. `qc_replace_files.R`.
+Now the code is finding whether the QC'd files match the origs (except for the QC part).
+The next step will be

+**TO-DO**: Replace normal files with QC'd files.

 ## Description of the stations